microsoft/winget-cli/doc/specs/#476 - Pinned packages.md

 A table of packages (by Name, Version and Product Code if available) that are currently pinned will be kept in the local tracking catalog.
 To be repository independent, these values should be correlated from local sources (Add and Remove Programs, Appx, etc).
 This also means that the user should be able to pin packages that were not installed via the Windows Package Manager, so that they won't be upgraded via `winget upgrade --all`.

+Some applications would also like to opt-out of `winget upgrade --all` if they manage their own upgrades or often make breaking changes.
+As such, the `RequiresExplicitUpgrade` key was added in manifest schema v1.1.
+Given that this creates the same end result for the user, packages that opt-out of upgrades in this manner should behave like pinned packages to the user, and they should be able to override the behavior listed in the manifest if they choose.

 ## UI/UX Design